GuangzhiSu/GuangzhiSu/Proposal/Readme.md

 ### LaTeX Source Files

 1. Navigate to the `LaTeX` folder.
-2. The main file is named `main.tex`.
+2. The main file is named `CSECON206_Final Project_ Spring2024 --Guangzhi Su`.
 Compile this file using a LaTeX editor like TeXShop, Overleaf, or a command-line tool like pdflatex.
 3. Ensure all dependencies (packages) are installed in your LaTeX editor before compiling.

 ### Compiled PDF